louayfj/Sales-Performance-Analysis-Project/README.md

 # Sales Performance Analysis

 ## Overview
-This project focuses on analyzing sales performance data to uncover key insights and trends.
-By leveraging data analysis tools like Python, SQL, and Excel, along with machine learning models, we aim to provide actionable insights for improving sales strategies, understanding customer behavior, and identifying growth opportunities.
+This project uses Python to analyze sales performance data.
+It involves data cleaning, exploratory data analysis (EDA), and visualization to uncover key trends and insights related to sales, customer behavior, and overall performance.

 ## Project Objectives
 - **Analyze sales performance data:** Explore the dataset to identify key metrics such as total revenue, sales growth, and regional performance.
 - **Understand customer behavior:** Segment customers based on their purchasing patterns and analyze customer lifetime value (CLV).
-- **Predict future sales:** Build predictive models to forecast future sales trends using machine learning algorithms.
 - **Visualize findings:** Use visual storytelling to communicate insights effectively through data visualizations and reports.

 ## Key Features